 Q: You made an awesome [insert description here] cake/cupcake/cookie.
 Can I copy the design for a client?

 A: This is probably a tricky question.
-Maybe it’s more about your work ethic or how you define your business, but it also depends on the client(s) too.
+Maybe it’s more about how you work or how you define your business, but it also depends on the client(s) too.
 We try our best to make each cake more individual for every customer especially when it comes to wedding orders.
 When a customer sends us a design they like we discuss how we can make it more personal for them.
 Sometimes it’s unavoidable when a customer really really wants a cake they’ve already seen.
-What we will say is this… copying someone’s work is never going to be truly exciting if you want to deal with bespoke work or class yourself as a cake designer (the hint is in the ‘designer’ part).
+What we will say is this… copying someone’s work is never going to be truly exciting if you want to deal with bespoke work or class yourself as a cake designer.
 Plus a copy will always be an imitation and never be anything of your own style or personality.
 Always try to put your own spin on a design and work with your client to implement some cool personalised ideas too!

 Q: Where do you get your gold paint from that you use on your cakes?